-The door was open – not ajar – wide open.
-His eyes passed through the doorway and he checked to see if anyone was outside, coming in, or trying to exit.
+The door to the cell was open – not ajar – wide open.
+Cloud's eyes passed through the doorway and he checked to see if anyone was outside, coming in, or trying to exit.

 When he saw no commotion his dreary mind cast on to checking the corners of the room.